Kalligator-dev/my-website/README.md

-# my-website
+# My Website
-For learning purposes
+This is just for learning purposes